The most reliable site in New Jersey for wintering Harlequin Ducks, and a great place to see shorebirds, falcons, eiders, gulls, and longspurs.

 Look for the occasional Snowy Owl along the north and south sides of the inlet, Bonaparte’s Gulls feeding on the water, and Snow Buntings and Horned Larks on the dunes. — William Jobes

 William Jobes is a print and broadcast journalist.
-He also wrote the article David vs. Goliath, about mobbing, and about Susquehanna State Park, Havre de Grace, Maryland, Hotspot Near You No. 72, and Middle Creek WMA, Kleinfeltersville, Pennsylvania, No. 126.
+He also wrote the article David vs. Goliath, about mobbing, and about Susquehanna State Park, Havre de Grace, Maryland, Hotspot Near You No. 72; Middle Creek WMA, Kleinfeltersville, Pennsylvania, No. 126; and Mercer Meadows, Lawrence Township, New Jersey, No. 178.

 At a Glance